Jsg0081/ai-chatbot/SPOTIFY_SETUP.md

 # Spotify Integration Setup Guide

-This guide will help you set up the Spotify integration for searching Bible-related podcasts and audiobooks.
+This guide will help you set up the Spotify integration for searching Bible-related podcast episodes and audiobooks.

 ## Prerequisites